Claude Ferrier: Life

-Ferrier did not live to see the completion of Highbury; he was killed after being struck by a motorcycle in an accident the previous summer.
+Ferrier did not live to see the completion of Highbury; he was killed after being struck by a motorcyclist in a crash the previous summer.
 A bust of him used to stand inside the West stand of Arsenal Stadium.
 The bust is now in storage and it will be placed somewhere in Arsenal F.C.'s new stadium Emirates Stadium.